Discerning the Call to Diaconate

 - I (and my wife, if married) am a/are resident(s) of the Diocese of Orlando for the last 5 years with no intention to move for at least 5 years should I be ordained a Deacon?

-If you answered YES to all of the questions above, review the information contained on this webpage and complete the Diaconate Inquiry Form at the bottom of this page.
-This will place you on the inquirer’s contact list which is use to invite you and your wife (if married) to the next Diaconate Information Night in your area.
+If you answered YES to all of the questions above and reviewed the information contained on this webpage, please complete the Diaconate Inquiry Form at the bottom of this page.
+This will place you on the inquirer’s contact list which is use to invite you and your wife (if married) to the next Diaconate Discernment Night in your area.

 You MUST speak with your family, friends, and Pastor about your sense of this calling.

 To View the Discernment Night Calendar, CLICK HERE.